-Generally swarming is considered a bad thing because you usually lose those bees.
+Generally swarming is considered a bad thing for the beekeeper because you usually lose those bees.
 But if you catch them it's a bonus because swarms are notorious for building up quickly.
 The bees are focused on it already and it's in the natural order of things.
 Back in the days of skeps and box hives it was always considered a good thing.
 It was a chance to make increase.

 Causes of swarming.

 It's good to realize that swarming is the normal response of a hive to success.
-It means they are doing well enough to reproduce the hive.
+It means they are doing well enough to reproduce the colony.
 It is the natural order of things.
 However, it is inconvenient for the beekeeper to have them swarm, so let's think about what causes them to want to swarm.

 First there are two main types of swarms.
 There are reproductive swarms and there are overcrowding swarms.
 There are a variety of pressures that push them toward swarming.

 Since it's the simplest and can happen anytime, lets briefly look at the overcrowding swarm.
 The factors that seem to contribute are: